SKaplanOfficial/NMD342/_posts/2019-01-28-design-of-everyday-things.md

 #### Falsely Blaming Yourself
-- “The idea that a person is at fault when something goes wrong is deep entrenched in society”
+- “The idea that a person is at fault when something goes wrong is deeply entrenched in society”
 - Blaming the person does not fix the cause of the problem